tier4/AutowareArchitectureProposal.iv/simulator/util/dummy_perception_publisher/README.md

 ## Purpose

-This node publishes a distance from the closest path point from the self-position to the end point of the path.
-Note that the distance means the arc-length along the path, not the Euclidean distance between the two points.
+This node publishers the result of the dummy detection with the type of perception. if `real_use_param_` is True, the data containing the Feature is delivered, and if False, the data without the Feature is delivered.

 ## Inner-workings / Algorithms